msoomro/virtual-bulletin/README.md

 Virtual Bulletin

 A web application that allows users to CRUD bulletin boards and posts.
+Watch a video overview of how the application works here: https://youtu.be/Jqy-UxkbiEo

 To run the application locally, download the code and create a .env file in the project's root directory with the following:
 ```